jov-ahn/DME-Assg2/README.md

 - Securely Log In & Out with a customised username & password

 ### Features Left to Implement
-- Be able to Create, Update & Delete all data such as inventory item count & staff list that synchronises with database / api
+- Be able to Create, Update & Delete all data such as inventory item count & staff list that updates on database / api
+- Progress bar matches up with item count based on percentage calculated of current items from original count

 ## Technologies Used
 - [HTML](https://html.com/)